Hennessey Venom GT: Venom GT "Final Edition" (2017)

 A single unit of the Venom GT Spyder, called the Final Edition, was produced to commemorate the car's six year production run and to mark an end to the production of the Venom GT.
 The engine output is the same but the curb weight has been decreased by 9 lb.
 The car is painted "Glacier Blue" with double narrow white stripes.
-The vehicle was pre-sold for before its public debut.
+The vehicle was reported to be sold however the car was never built.

+Production Controversy

+The production history of the Venom GT has been the subject of conflicting information.
+Contemporary Hennessey material stated that twelve road-going Venom GTs were produced alongside one prototype, for a total of thirteen vehicles.
+Hennessey's January 2017 announcement marking the end of production specifically described the final car as the thirteenth vehicle.

+However, subsequent chassis-level research has identified seven production cars and one prototype, accounting for eight individual Venom GTs.
+The frequently repeated figure of thirteen therefore appears to reflect the production plan and/or historical reporting rather than thirteen individually identifiable completed cars.

+Earlier Hennessey material also described plans for a considerably larger production run.
+In 2014, Hennessey stated that production would ultimately be limited to 29 cars, while earlier promotional material referenced substantially larger intended production numbers.

+The distinction between planned production, reported production, and individually identifiable completed chassis is important when discussing the total number of Venom GTs.

 Successor

 The Hennessey Venom GT was succeeded by the Hennessey Venom F5, which was unveiled in November 2017.
 Unlike its predecessor, the Venom F5 is a series production car, built completely from the ground up, including chassis and engine.